-(6) No essay shall be eligible which has been published or has an outstanding commitment for publication.
+(6) To be eligible essays must be standalone pieces which have have not been published or have an outstanding commitment for publication.

 (7) All essays must be the work of an individual.
 Collaboration with others (other than the usual law review or seminar supervision) is prohibited.